josephspurrier/goreactapp/src/app/api/README.md

-# gomithrilapp
+# goreactapp

-> Sample notepad application in Mithril and Go.
+> Sample notepad application in React and Go.

 ## Build Setup